 The musical took place at The Shoestring Theatre, South Norwood on 3rd and 4th November 2018.
 It presented Dido Belle and raised awareness that there were wealthy aristocrats of African-enslaved descent living in England during the 18th Century.
 Dido Belle grew up in Kenwood House in north London and enjoyed many privileges of wealth, but not all due to her mixed heritage.

 Fern Meets Dido was an intergenerational Community Cohesion project involving local businesses that supported the project financial and in-kind.
 The cast was from the BME community of Croydon and aged from 7 – 82.
 The young members began to develop skills in performing arts during the two week Boot Camp that took place in the summer holiday.
 Along with our more senior members, they were totally committed to the production in preparation for their musical theatre debut.

 All 4 shows, including press night, were completely sold out!
 The vast majority of participants were BME, female and from communities and socio-economic groups that have been hard to reach for theatre and massively under-represented in their access to the arts form as participants and audience.

-We believe that our older cast members will act as role models for the young performers, while giving them a sense of purpose and reducing the possible risk of isolation and loneliness.
-By bringing the generations together in a positive environment with a shared goal we hope to provide opportunities to break down these barriers and build a stronger community.
+By bringing the two generations together in a positive environment with a shared goal we provided opportunities to break down barriers and build a stronger community.